JagjeetSinghDA/JagjeetSinghDA/README.md

 # 👩‍💻 About Me - README

 ## 👋 Introduction
 Hello!
-I'm [Your Name], a passionate data analyst with a knack for turning raw data into meaningful insights.
+I'm Jagjeet, a passionate data analyst with a knack for turning raw data into meaningful insights.
 This README serves as a brief introduction to who I am and the work I do.

 ## 🚀 Professional Background
-I bring [X years] of experience in data analysis and have a strong foundation in [mention specific skills, tools, or technologies you specialize in].
+I bring 2 yeras of experience in data analysis and have a strong foundation in [mention specific skills, tools, or technologies you specialize in].
 My professional journey has included projects ranging from [briefly describe types of projects you've worked on].

 ## 💼 Skills
 - **Data Analysis:** Proficient in exploratory data analysis (EDA), statistical analysis, and data visualization.
-- **Programming Languages:** [List programming languages you are proficient in, e.g., Python, R].
+- **Programming Languages:** SQL, PostgreSQL, Python (beginner).
-- **Tools:** Experienced in using [List specific tools, e.g., Jupyter, Pandas, Matplotlib, SQL].
+- **Tools:** Experienced in using Metabase, Tableau, Jupyter Notebook, BigQuery.
-- **Machine Learning:** Basic understanding and application of machine learning techniques.
+- **Machine Learning:** Haven't started yet, but soon.

 ## 🛠️ Projects
 Here are a few highlights from my portfolio: